StellarStoic/BirdNET-Pi/README.md

 </p>

 ## About this fork:
-I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
+I've been building on [Nachtzuster's](https://github.com/Nachtzuster/BirdNET-Pi) fork of [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi with Tor.
 Maybe someone will find it useful.

 Changes include: